Courtesy of the Landwirth family via the Henri Landwirth Collection at the Isser and Rae Price Library of Judaica

 Inside Give Kids the World Village, where the ice cream is unlimited, nightly tuck-ins from six-foot bunny rabbits are complimentary, and Santa Claus visits every Thursday.

 The world’s most magical place is not somewhere you would ever hope to go.
-Admittance is sacred, special, and limited to the very few who are lucky enough to receive an all-expenses-paid trip to central Florida to be fêted as guests of honor, though some might say it is a very lack of luck or felicity that brought them here: a damning of atoms, a genetic wild card.
+Admittance is sacred, special, and limited to the very few who are lucky enough to receive an all-expenses-paid trip to central Florida to be fêted as guests of honor, though some might say it is a very lack of luck or felicity that brought them here in the first place: a damning of atoms, a genetic wild card.
 To be lucky enough to visit this place, you will be unlucky enough to be a child with a critical illness, or someone in their constellation.
 But here, at Give Kids the World Village, these illnesses seem to matter a little less, if only for a week.
 Here you fly.
 Here, you are in most excellent company.

 Of the roughly 27,000 children in the United States diagnosed with a critical illness every year, a majority are eligible to have wishes granted through organizations such as the Dream Factory or Make-A-Wish, which considers eligible any child age 3–18 with a “progressive, degenerative or malignant condition that has placed the child’s life in jeopardy.”
 Roughly half of these 27,000 children wish to come to the Orlando area, where Walt Disney World, Universal Orlando, and SeaWorld dance just down the street from each other.
 But many of these children and their families stay 22 miles south on the Florida Turnpike, at Give Kids the World Village, where, once they arrive, they realize they’d rather not fill their days at Disney or SeaWorld after all.
 They’d prefer to spend their time there.
 At the 89-acre storybook resort that was designed just for them, once upon a time.